Ke'Bryan Hayes Player Props: Pirates vs. Braves

-On Monday, Ke'Bryan Hayes (hitting .154 in his past 10 games) and the Pittsburgh Pirates face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates and Ke'Bryan Hayes (.256 slugging percentage over his past 10 games, including one homer), battle starting pitcher Yonny Chirinos and the Atlanta Braves at PNC Park, Tuesday at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Braves